-Key issues considered by the Committee during the period included promotion and appointment of top management staff as well as the review and approval of the Company's human resource operations.
+Key issues considered by the Committee during the period under review included promotion and appointment of top management staff as well as the review and approval of the Company's human resource operations.

-Key Activities in FY 2021
+Key Activities in FY 2023

-The Committee considered and received updates on the activities of Human Resources Management team on a quarterly basis.

-The Committee considered and recommended to the Board for approval, Management's proposal for payment of incentives to eligible staff in respect of the 2020/2021 Financial Year.
+- The Committee considered and received updates on the activities of the Human Resources Management team on a quarterly basis. - The Committee considered and recommended to the Board for approval, the introduction of the Health Management Organisation cover for staff in the 2022/2023 Financial Year.

-The Committee currently consist of three (3) members: two (2) Non-Executive Directors and the Independent Director.
+The Committee currently consists of three (3) members: The Independent Non-Executive Director, who chairs the Committee and 2 Non-Executive Directors.
 The Committee met four (4) times during the financial year and was at liberty to convene additional meetings if the need had arisen.
 The members of the Remuneration and Governance Committee during the period under review were: